yathish1204/SpotifyAgain.com/README.md

-spotify website clone using HTML , CSS & Javascript.
+# SpotifyClone.com
+ In this I tried to clone spotify website using HTML, CSS, Javascript